It can be highly frustrating to see your bed wet suddenly.

 Why Does Your Dog Pee On Bed?

-The reasons can both be a medical issue or a behavioral issue.
+The reasons can be both medical issues and behavioral issues.
 For that, clearing out the possible medical reasons is ideal before checking for behavioral problems.

 Reason 1: Urinary Tract Problems

-Urinary tract problems are very common among household pets.
+Urinary tract problems are widespread among household pets.
 This can be very likely to be the reason for your dog to urinate accidentally.

 You can observe your dog and understand if it’s controlled urination or an uncontrolled one.
-If not then your dog is likely to be suffering from a UTI.
+If not, your dog will likely suffer from a UTI.

-Sometimes too much consumption of cheese by your dog or other dairy products can cause UTI.
+Sometimes too much cheese consumption by your dog or other dairy products can cause UTI.
 Be cautious about the diet of your dog.